Coronavirus and managing pain at home - your questions answered07 April 2020

 Plan ahead.
 Setting reminders on your phone or calendar can help stop you running out of medication.
 Try to give your GP or rheumatology team seven days’ notice when requesting your medicines as they may be busier than usual.
 Please don’t order more than you need; there’s enough medication available for everyone.

 Most GP surgeries, rheumatology teams and pharmacies are asking patients to order medication online, although if you don’t have access to a computer, someone should be available to help on the telephone.
+Read more about ordering a repeat prescription online.

 Whilst you might have to wait a little longer than usual at the pharmacy when collecting your medication, your pharmacist and their team are working as hard as they can to help.
 Please be patient with them.